MPA Transfer Credit

-Note that transfer courses that are less than four hours of credit may be accepted for UIS courses, but the total hour count for graduation will still need to be forty hours.
-So additional UIS coursework may be needed to make up the difference between three and four hour classes in order to complete the forty hour graduation requirement.
+Note that transfer courses that are less than three hours of credit may be accepted for UIS courses, but the total hour count for graduation will still need to be 36 hours.

 Finally, no graduate work can be applied toward the MPA degree if that course substantially duplicates prerequisite requirements.
 For example, no 400- or 500- level UIS course, or course taken elsewhere for graduate credit, that includes a substantial focus on introductory microeconomics or U.S. government will receive transfer credit.